pbinkley/rcb-manual/sections/08-a-study-of-paper-permanence.md

 ### (5) Sizing Material

 The presence of large amounts of rosin as a sizing material in paper is likely to bring about a discoloration or yellowing in papers on aging.
-There is general&nbsp;{%- include pagebreak.html canvas=228 -%}&nbsp;agreement that the rosin content of permanent papers should be kept low, probably below 1%.
+There is general {% include pagebreak.html canvas=228 %} agreement that the rosin content of permanent papers should be kept low, probably below 1%.

 ### (6) Fillers or Loading Materials